 The Town strives to appoint members who are interested, well-qualified, and free from bias or conflict of interest.
 Appointments are made without discrimination based on race, color, sex, religion, age, national origin, marital status, familial status, sexual orientation, or physical or mental disability unrelated to ability.
 Additional standards of selection may include an application’s expertise and experience in the group’s subject matter (including previous service), fresh perspective, communication skills, knowledge of the diverse community, availability, ethical standards, and other relevant factors.
-The appointment process may include an oral interview, appearance before the Board of Aldermen, and possibly a background investigation.
+The appointment process may include an oral interview, appearance before the Town Council, and possibly a background investigation.

 BOARDS, COMMISSIONS & COMMITTEES INCLUDE: